Our First Home Exchange

 The best takeaway by far, though, has to be this new, strange, yet mutually beneficial relationship with another family across the country.

-As fun as it was to get a glimpse into their house, town, and way of life, it was equally enjoyable to hear about the things that they loved about life in our little part of the world.
+As fun as it was to get a glimpse into their way of life, it was equally enjoyable to hear about the things that they loved about life in our little part of the world.
 While it still baffles me that someone would want to stay in our humble abode, we’re already discussing our next swap with our new Seattle “house-friends”.

 My hope is that this initial exchange is just the beginning.
 Over the last few weeks, we’ve had proposals come in from some of our favorite spots on planet earth- Germany, Switzerland, and of course, our much-beloved France.
 Will our next big trip not be just an exchange, but rather a series of exchanges from the Pyrenees to the Alps?